 Also, the Cornelia “Neill” Bullock Wilkins Charitable Endowment Fund provides grants for seniors.
 There are two giving circles housed at CCF: Women’s Giving Circle of Cumberland County and the E. E. Smith Academic Excellence Giving Circle.

-In a recent year, the funder had $72.5 million in assets and held around 500 funds.
+In a past year, the foundation had $72.5 million in assets and held around 500 funds.
 Over $47 million in grants have been paid since the foundation was formed.

 General inquires can be sent to email@example.com or called into 910-483-4449.
 The funder’s address is 308 Green Street, P.O.
 Box 2345, Fayetteville, North Carolina 28302.